webpack/webpack.js.org/src/content/guides/asset-management.md

    [8] ./src/index.js 351 bytes {0} [built]
 ```

-Open up `index.html` in your browser again and you should see that `Hello webpack` is now styled in red.
+Open up `index.html` in the browser again and you should see that `Hello webpack` is now styled in red.
 To see what webpack did, inspect the page (don't view the page source, as it won't show you the result) and look at the page's head tags.
 It should contain our style block that we imported in `index.js`.

-Note that you can, and in most cases should, [split your CSS](/plugins/extract-text-webpack-plugin) for better load times in production.
-On top of that, loaders exist for pretty much any flavor of CSS you can think of -- [postcss](/loaders/postcss-loader), [sass](/loaders/sass-loader), and [less](/loaders/less-loader) to name a few.
+You can, and in most cases should, [split your CSS](/plugins/extract-text-webpack-plugin) for better load times in production.
+On top of that, loaders exist for pretty much any flavor of CSS you can think of, including [postcss](/loaders/postcss-loader), [sass](/loaders/sass-loader), and [less](/loaders/less-loader).

 ## Loading Images

-So now we're pulling in our CSS, but what about our images like backgrounds and icons?
-Using the [file-loader](/loaders/file-loader) we can easily incorporate those in our system as well:
+Now we're pulling in our CSS, but what about our images like backgrounds and icons?
+Using the [file-loader](/loaders/file-loader) we can incorporate those in our project as well:

 ``` bash
 npm install --save-dev file-loader